yanboishere/yanboishere/README.md

 #### Article 36:

 > The State shall practice a working hour system wherein labourers shall work for no more than eight hours a day and no more than 44 hours a week on the average.

+**Developers' lives matter.**

+To make this true,I will stand by with all the people who **Did not enjoy the due working hours and benefits stipulated in the policies mentioned in the national laws.**